 Each customer contact is a moment of truth, a time when a relationship is either made or broken.
 From the customer's point of view, certain things are "Critical to Quality" (CTQ).
 You must meet these customer CTQ specifications or expectations precisely, or you will lose their business.

 In a previous life, I had a business that manufactured framed art.
 We also contracted with large companies like American Greetings to make small framed gift items.
-One time we shipped 5,000 plaques to a large distributor of religious books and gifts.
+On one occasion, we shipped 5,000 plaques to a major distributor of religious books and gifts.
 To our shock, the customer called to report that the inspirational message on the plaque contained a misspelled word.
 The word "privilege," was printed as "priviledge."
 Neither our company nor theirs caught the mistake.
 They shipped the product back, and we remade the 5,000 plaques.
 From the customer's point of view, the product did not meet specifications.
 (We split the cost of rework.)

-At another time, we had a hot product—silhouetted trees printed on glass and set against recessed backgrounds.
+At another time, we had a hot product—silhouetted trees printed on glass and set against recessed background prints.

 This item blew out the doors of our retail customers.
 We manufactured around the clock but could not keep up with the demand.
 Our shipments got further and further behind.
 Some customers canceled their orders.
 We failed to meet delivery expectations.